-Scientific statements are product of an intersubjective dialog with validity claims about
+forever problematic.
+Scientific statements are product of an intersubjective dialog with

-and put to effective use by Dorothy Smith to describe as a problem of interest that which
+ethnomethodology and put to effective use by Dorothy Smith to describe as a problem of

-problematic.
-Smith argues that the everyday world is neither transparent nor
+everyday world is problematic.
+Smith argues that the everyday world is neither

-own membership in the world a researcher makes the commonsense and taken-for-granted world
+one's own membership in the world a researcher makes the commonsense and taken-for-granted

-researcher is able to uncover the structure and dynamic of the everyday.
+ordinary problematic a researcher is able to uncover the structure and dynamic of the

 Everyday World As Problematic: A Feminist Sociology